FaceND/Delta/README.md

 ## Inputs
+- **Range Period:** Select the time period for calculate the delta.
 - **Bid/Ask:** Enable or disable the show of Bid and Ask values on the chart.
 - **Alert Type:** Select the type of alert.
 - **Position Corner:** Corner of the chart where the indicator will be displayed (e.g., Top-Left, Bottom-Right).
 - **Position:** Position of the x and y distance from the corner.
-- **Colors:** Color sused to display positive and negative Delta values.
+- **Colors:** Color sused to display positive and negative delta values.
 - **Font Size:** Font size for all displayed text on the chart.

 ## Customization
 You can customize the name of the object by modifying the following text in the script.